-Your visual identity is different than your brand identity–but your visual identity does play a part in helping to create your overall brand identity.
-It’s the visual branding elements that help to create the specific feeling and experience you’re trying to invoke from your brand and includes everything from your logo to the images you use, the font of your text, the colors of your website, and more.
+Your visual identity is different than your brand identity.
+But your visual identity, however, does play a part in helping to create your overall brand identity.
+The visual branding elements help to create the specific feeling and experience you’re trying to invoke from your brand.
+This includes everything from your logo to the images you use, the font of your text, the colors of your website, and more.
 The following are a few tips to help you create an effective visual identity:

 1. Keep Your Audience In Mind